• Seat Deposits

 If you intend to submit your seat deposit or have already submitted your deposit and are still in need of a place to live in the Tulsa area, we invite you to check out the following options:

-Campus Housing - If you desire to live close to the law school, campus apartments designated specifically for law and grad students are conveniently located just a couple of blocks away from the law school on Fourth Place in Norman Village.
+Campus Housing - If you desire to live close to the law school, campus apartments are conveniently located just a couple of blocks away from the law school on Fourth Place.
+One option, Norman Village, is home for undergraduate, graduate, and law students who wish to live in a quieter environment.
 To begin the process of letting our housing office know that you wish to live on campus, the first step is to go online and complete the housing/dining license.
 Admitted students may NOW submit a housing/dining license.
-To complete the housing agreement, go to firstname.lastname@example.org, follow the instructions provided indicating your housing location preferences, and submit your license with the required $250 reservation fee/deposit as soon as possible.
+To complete the housing agreement, go to canelink.utulsa.edu, follow the instructions provided indicating your housing location preferences, and submit your license with the required $250 reservation fee/deposit as soon as possible.
 After submitting this form, you will receive a confirmation email from campus housing with additional information explaining the process of apartment assignment.
 In April, Housing will contact you again with regard to apartment assignment.

 IMPORTANT: To log in to CaneLink and complete your housing agreement, you will need to activate a TU user account and obtain your TU Username.
 You can activate a TU user account online at www.utulsa.edu/activateaccount.
 You will be required to enter your TU Student ID number and last name to access your TU Username.
 Your TU student ID number will be mailed to you this week.
 However, if you would like for our office to provide your ID# to you over the phone, feel free to call 918-631-2406 and be ready to provide either the last four digits of your social security number or your LSAC ID number.

-• For more details about Campus Apartments, we encourage you to visit the housing website at www.utulsa.edu/housing, email Deanna Saplin at Deannaemail@example.com, or call the main housing number at 918-631-2516.
-A Norman Village apartment tour will be offered as part of Pre-Law Day on March 9th.
-If you cannot join us on March 9th, please know that individual apartment showings are available by scheduled appointment.
+• For more details about Campus Apartments, we encourage you to visit the housing website, email Karen Conoway, or call the main housing number at 918-631-2516.
+Please know that individual apartment showings are available by scheduled appointment.